Vedaguru organizes Ayurveda Yoga Retreats, Training and Panchakarma in India and Italy.

 Ibrahim Gurukkal, Kalari teacher, teaches Kalaripayat at his centre in Kalpetta for children aged 3 years and over.
 He has a studio where he prepares oils and herbal remedies for Kalari treatments for his patients with fractures, joint pain and joint problems in general.

-Carola Altea deals with the management and organization of courses and projects for Vedaguru India, Greece and Italy.
+Carola Altea deals with the management and organization of courses and projects for Vedaguru India nd Italy.
 After a trip to India in 2008, attracted by Ayurvedic medicine, by the powers of nature and her passion for anthropology, she has studied indigenous and ancient cultures present in Wayanad in Kerala.
 She worked for years in Greece learning the culture and the mysteries of the Cyclades.
 She lived in Italy in the Alps where she rediscovered the ancient traditions and cults.
 In India she studied Ayurveda, Pranic healing, yoga and meditation teachers and joined centres for the treatment and healing sessions.
 She has travelled to many parts of the world forever seeking the essence of herself, nature and local traditions.
 She is the Secretary of Vedaguru Association.
+Yoga Teacher with Yoga alliance Australia/Italy 500hr.

 Mariangela Pascale, masseuse and therapist since 2000.
 She is open and always looking to improve by studying.
 She uses multiple techniques in her work (Hot Stone Therapy Massage, Watsu, Ayurvedic Massage, Deep Tissue, Slimming, Anti-Stress and Energetic).
 She studied in Italy and in India, specialising in attention to people: the skills and competencies of communication and relationships are the basis of every her interaction.
 She is the President of Vedaguru Association.